KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 Because "x86" and "arm" are enabled for multiple configuration builds and have separate configuration files, BitBake places the artifacts for each build in the respective temporary build directories (i.e. `TMPDIR`).

 ### 3.10.3 Building an Initial RAM Filesystem (initramfs) Image
-An initial RAM filesystem (initramfs) image provides a temporary root filesystem used for early system initialization (e.g. loading of modules needed to locate and mount the "real" root filesystem).
+An initial RAM filesystem (initramfs) image provides a temporary root filesystem used for early system initialization (例如 loading of modules needed to locate and mount the "real" root filesystem).

 > Note
 > The initramfs image is the successor of initial RAM disk (initrd).
 It is a "copy in and out" (cpio) archive of the initial filesystem that gets loaded into memory during the Linux startup process.
 Because Linux uses the contents of the archive during initialization, the initramfs image needs to contain all of the device drivers and tools needed to mount the final root filesystem.